jlinoff/pam/README.md

 #### Topics
 Topics define how records are related.
 They provide a convenient abstraction for organizing related records in files.
-Topics are completely arbitrary, for example a topic could be something like _"recipes"_, _"accounts"_, or _"unidentified aerial phenomena"_ or _"my favorite cryptography algorithms"_ or _"green things"_.
+Topics are completely arbitrary.
+For example a topic could be something like _"recipes"_, _"accounts"_, or _"unidentified aerial phenomena"_ or _"my favorite cryptography algorithms"_ or _"green things"_.